John Peabody Harrington

 John Peabody Harrington (April 29, 1884 – October 21, 1961) was an American linguist and ethnologist and a specialist in the indigenous peoples of California.

-Harrington is noted for the massive volume of his documentary output, most of which has remained unpublished: the shelf space in the National Anthropological Archives dedicated to his work spans nearly 700 feet.
+Harrington is noted for the massive volume of his documentary output, most of which remains unpublished: the shelf space in the National Anthropological Archives dedicated to his work spans nearly 700 feet.

 Early life and education

 Born in Waltham, Massachusetts, Harrington moved to California as a child.
 From 1902 to 1905, Harrington studied anthropology and classical languages at Stanford University.
-While attending specialized classes at the University of California, Berkeley, he met anthropologist Alfred L. Kroeber.
-Harrington became intensely interested in Native American languages and ethnography.
+Harrington completed his Stanford undergraduate degree with courses at a summer school at the University of California at Berkeley, where he met Alfred Kroeber.